wwangsa/learnWSO2/Readme.md

 	2. Polling Inbound Endpoints (One directional) - File, JMS or Kafka
 	3. Event-based Inbound Endpoints (Pulled once connection established) - MQTT or RabbitMQ

-	Note: Port 8285, 8290 and 8295 are being used.
+	Note: Port 8285, 8290 and 8295 are being used on this project.
 Make sure the ports are not taken already.
 Otherwise, it will give error.

 	Steps (mixing design and code view for quicker note):
 	1. Create Integration Project called `InboundEndpoint` with ESB Configs and CompositeExporter
-	2. Create RestAPI project called `DictionaryAPI` with context `/api`
+	2. Create RestAPI project called `DictionaryAPI` with context `/api`.
+We're creating `http://localhost:8290/api/dictionary/{word}`endpoint.

 		a.
 Set Resource properties -> URI Style: `URI_Template`, Uri Template: `/dictionary/{word}`, Protocol: `http`